ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/_index.md

     - Use cache prefetching to improve performance

 prerequisites:
-    - An Arm computer running Linux with recent version of Clang or GCC installed.
+    - An Arm computer running Linux with recent versions of Clang or GCC installed.

 author_primary: Konstantinos Margaritis